perrycate/Uniform-Chat-API/docs/tutorials/authentication.rst

 .. figure:: /screenshots/Screenshot_20180411_231758.png

 2. Enter an app name and select a workspace.
-You may be prompted to log in if your workspace is not listed:
+You may be prompted to log in if your workspace is not listed.
+If so, you may wish to log in using another tab - you will not be redirected back to this page:

 .. figure:: /screenshots/Screenshot_20180411_232107.png